Debraheem/Massive_star_binaries/Lab2.md

 | 0 | 0.5 | 0 | 0 |

 Do your answers to any of the aforementioned questions change?
-Disucss with your group.
+Discuss with your group.